Featured on mml.org

 The Directory of Michigan Municipal Officials is the only place to find contact information for thousands of Michigan community leaders - everything from the phone number of the Addison village president to the address of Zilwaukee City Hall - plus demographic information on each community as well as the names of state and U.S. representatives.
 There's also easy-to-navigate information on Michigan Municipal League programs and services.

 The Directory Yellow Pages is the ‘yellow pages’ section of the Directory.
 It is the primary reference for local officials when they need advice, are seeking firms to bid on new projects, or want to find out what’s new in the industry.

 A complimentary directory is sent to all city managers and clerks, and mayors/presidents with populations of 4,000 and above.
 Complimentary copies will be mailed to the offices of your community but if you would like to purchase additional copies, they are available to League members at $15 each.

 Please note: This book is compiled once a year following the November municipal elections, and published the following spring.
-The 2013 Directory of Michigan Municipal Officials will be available after March 1, 2013.
+The 2014 Directory of Michigan Municipal Officials is now available.

 Click here for the online Directory Yellow Pages searchable by category or company.

 Click here for online directories for the State of Michigan and U.S. government agencies, as well as legislative contact information.